 Much of Nike success has to do with their expert manipulation of ambush marketing.
 Nike’s animated film “The Last Game”, featuring soccer stars Cristiano Ronaldo and Neymar on a quest to save football from the hands of a villainous mastermind, became one of Facebook’s most shared posts ever.

-After recently issuing its third profit warning in a year, Adidas intend to boost spending on marketing to about 13 percent of sales in 2014 and to between 13 and 14 percent of sales in 2015.
-The company also want to give marketing experts more responsibility and bring them closer to sales and product development staff.
+In 2013, Adidas boosted their spending on marketing to about 13 percent of sales in 2014 and to between 13 and 14 percent of sales in 2015.
+The company also wanted to give marketing experts more responsibility and bring them closer to sales and product development staff.
 Adidas spent 12.4 percent of its 2013 revenue of 14.5 billion Euros (11.54 billion pounds) on sales and marketing, up from 12.1 percent in 2012 and already well above Nike, which spent 10.8 percent of sales of $27.8 billion in the year to May 31.
 In 2013 the value of the Nike brand rose 13 percent to $17 billion, making it the world’s 24th most valuable brand, according to consultancy Interbrand, more than double the value of Adidas on $7.5 billion.